anishreddy652/Solver-Performance-Multigrid-vs-CG/README.md

-# Instructions to run parallelized scripts for Multigrid and Red-Black:
+# Instructions to run parallelized scripts:

 First, SSH into the SCC